-The B.S. in Energy and Sustainability Policy is a 120-credit degree program that emphasizing sustainability principles, policy development and energy production.
-Students in the B.S. program also choose supporting coursework in focused areas closely related to the major.
+The B.S. in Energy and Sustainability Policy (ESP) is a 120-credit degree program that emphasizes sustainability principles, policy development, and energy production.
+Students in the B.S. program also choose supporting course work in focused areas closely related to the major.

 Engaged Scholarship: Internships and Foreign Studies